yinghuang124/MEcorrection/README.md

 MEcorrection

-Using biomarker subsample to correcting for measuremet error in self-reported dietary intake when estimating quadratic and quantile exposure effects on disease hazard in Cox model
+Using biomarker subsample to correcting for measurement error in self-reported dietary intake when estimating quadratic and quantile exposure effects on disease hazard in Cox model

 This folder contains the following files: